 - Entry to Miette Hot Springs is first come, first served.
 Reservations are not taken.

-- Price: $7.75 per adult.
+- Price: $16.50 per adult.

-8. Fairmont Banff Springs
+Willow Stream Spa at Fairmont Banff Springs

-The thermal waters in the pools at the Willow Stream Spa at the Fairmont Banff Springs are no longer channeled from Banff Upper Hot Springs but these mineral waters are still relaxing and rejuvenating!
+The thermal waters in the pools at the Willow Stream Spa at the Fairmont Banff Springs are no longer channeled from Banff Upper Hot Springs, but these mineral waters are still relaxing and rejuvenating!
+This world-class spa features a Kur pool with a domed ceiling, floor-to-ceiling windows, and an underwater sound system.
+There are also several plunge pools with waterfalls.

 - Location: 405 Spray Avenue, Banff.

-- Tip: Enjoy the other fantastic amenities that are on site including a world-class golf course and several Banff restaurants.
+- Tip: Enjoy the other fantastic amenities that are on site, including a world-class golf course and several Banff restaurants.

-9. Canmore Natural Springs
+Canmore Natural Springs

-While visitors to Alberta are usually familiar with the man-made hot springs and spas, natural springs tend to be a little more off-the-beaten-path but they offer something that the commercial pools don’t; pure, natural surroundings and thermal pools that were created by mother nature and remain in their natural state.
+While visitors to Alberta are usually familiar with the man-made hot springs and spas, natural springs tend to be a little more off-the-beaten-path, but they offer something that the commercial pools don’t: pure, natural surroundings and thermal pools that were created by mother nature and remain in their natural state.
+You can’t swim at the Canmore Natural Springs, but you can drink straight from a natural spring.

 - Location: 2500 Palliser Trail, Canmore.